 How does it work?

 Harvest of Hope delivers fresh boxes of vegetables that are picked, packed and delivered on the same day to selected local partners.
-To become a member of Harvest of Hope, simply:
+To order your b

 Cost of veggie boxes?

-A medium sized bag is suitable for a family of four, and includes 10 items, including six free-range eggs, our weekly surprise item and fresh seasonal vegetables, costs R160 per week.
+A medium sized box is suitable for a family of four, and includes 10 items, including six free-range eggs, our weekly surprise item and fresh seasonal vegetables – will be relaunched in 2019.

-A small sized bag is suitable for two people and includes 8 items, including vegetables and weekly variety items, costs R120 per week.
+A small sized box is suitable for two people and includes 8 items, including vegetables and weekly variety items – will be relaunched in 2019.

 Payment is due in advance and can be done electronically via EFT.